Sagnik-Ghosh-DS1991/Skin-Melanoma-Detection/README.md

 - Squamous cell carcinoma
 - Vascular lesion

-### NOTE:
+### Note:

-I havent used any pre-trained model using Transfer learning.
+- I haven't used any pre-trained model using Transfer learning.
 All the model building process should be based on a custom model.
+- This model is trained using `Google Colab` due to restriction of computation power in loal.

 ## Dataset (Download from below link):

 Data Imageset Link: https://drive.google.com/drive/folders/12WoKR6plxy5MFyY30cEwSjHXL76aDaoy?usp=sharing

+### This POC contains below file:

+- One iPython Notebook -